-Federal Stafford Loan, Unsubsidized Stafford Loan - two disbursements for each loan period.
+Federal Direct Loan, Federal Unsubsidized Direct Loan - two disbursements for each loan period.
 The Business Office transfers funds directly to the student's account.

 Federal PLUS - two disbursements for each loan period.
-Funds from the lender are electronically transferred to the student's account or a check is mailed to the parent for endorsement.
+Funds from the lender are electronically transferred to the student's account.